 Looking at the autofill results for the term “fitness” above, some blog post ideas for a fitness blog can be “the best fitness equipment” or “the best fitness trackers.”

 A more powerful tool you can use for researching keywords is Ubersuggest.

-The tool offers a wide variety of metrics, including monthly search volume (VOL), Cost Per Click (CPC), Paid Difficulty (PD) and SEO Difficulty (SD).
+The tool offers a wide variety of metrics, including monthly search volume (VOL), Cost Per Click (CPC), Paid Difficulty (PD), and SEO Difficulty (SD).

-A general rule of thumb is to pick ideas that has high search volume and low SEO difficulty.
+A general rule of thumb is to pick ideas that have high search volume and low SEO difficulty.
 It makes your content easier to be found, especially if you are a beginner.
-Choosing an idea with high CPC is also recommended since the metric indirectly indicates a high demand for a specific product related to the keyword.
+Choosing an idea with a high CPC is also recommended since the metric indirectly indicates a high demand for a specific product related to the keyword.

 SEMRush is another more comprehensive and advanced tool that can replace Ubersuggest.
 It’s a little bit pricey but still worth a try.